-Clearing of woodland is proposed with this application, resulting in a woodland conservation threshold of 15 percent or 0.94 acre.
-The conservation requirement is proposed to be met with on-site woodland preservation of 0.08-acre, reforestation areas along the woodland preservation edges of 0.50 acre, and the use of 0.54-acre off-site credits, totaling 1.12 acres.
-Preservation and reforestation are primarily proposed along the PMA and the southern edge of the site.
-Woodland conservation is to be designed to minimize fragmentation and reinforce new forest edges.
+Clearing of woodland is shown with this PPS, resulting in a woodland conservation threshold of 15 percent or 0.94 acre.
+The conservation requirement is to be met with on-site woodland preservation of 0.08-acre, reforestation areas along the woodland preservation edges of 0.50 acre, and the use of 0.54-acre off-site credits, totaling 1.12 acres.
+Preservation and reforestation are primarily included along the PMA and the southern edge of the site.
+Woodland conservation is designed to minimize fragmentation and reinforce new forest edges.